Theorbo: Origin and development

 The most prominent early composers and players in Italy were Giovanni Girolamo Kapsperger and Alessandro Piccinini.
 Giuliano Paratico was another early Italian chitarrone player.
 Little solo music survives from England, but William Lawes and others used theorbos in chamber ensembles and opera orchestras.
 In France, theorbos were appreciated and used in orchestral or chamber music until the second half of the 18th century (Nicolas Hotman, Robert de Visée).
-Court orchestras at Vienna, Bayreuth and Berlin still employed theorbo players after 1750 (Ernst Gottlieb Baron, Francesco Conti).
+Court orchestras in Vienna, Bayreuth and Berlin still employed theorbo players after 1750 (Ernst Gottlieb Baron, Francesco Conti).
 Solo music for the theorbo is notated in tablature, a form of music notation in which the frets and strings which a player must press down are printed on a series of parallel lines which represent the strings on the fretboard.

 Tuning and strings

-The tuning of large theorboes is characterized by the octave displacement, or "re-entrant tuning", of the two uppermost strings.
+The tuning of large theorbos is characterized by the octave displacement, or "re-entrant tuning", of the two uppermost strings.
 Piccinini and Michael Praetorius mention the occasional use of metal strings (brass and steel, as opposed to gut strings).
 The Laute mit Abzügen: oder Testudo Theorbata that appears in Syntagma Musicum by Praetorius, has doubled strings (courses) passing over the bridge and attached to the base of the instrument – different to his Paduanische Theorba (opposite in the same illustration which seems to have single strings).
 The Lang Romanische Theorba: Chitarron also appears to have single strings attached to the bridge.
 The string "courses", unlike those of a Renaissance lute or archlute, were often single, although double stringing was also used.
-Typically, theorboes have 14 courses, though some used 15 or even 19 courses (Kapsberger).
+Typically, theorbos have 14 courses, though some used 15 or even 19 courses (Kapsberger).

 This is theorbo tuning in A. Modern theorbo players usually play 14-course (string) instruments (lowest course is G).
 Some players have used a theorbo tuned a whole step lower in G. Most of the solo repertoire is in the A tuning.
 The "re-entrant tuning" created new possibilities for voice leading and inspired a new right-hand technique with just thumb, index and middle fingers to arpeggiate chords, which Piccinini likened to the sound of a harp.
 The bass tessitura (range) and re-entrant stringing mean that in order to keep the figured bass "realisation" (the improvised playing of chords) above the bass instruments when accompanying basso continuo, the bassline must sometimes be played an octave lower (Kapsberger).
 In the French treatises, chords in which a lower note sounds after the bass were also used when the bass goes high.
 The English theorbo had just the first string at the lower octave (Thomas Mace).